Railway accidents in Victoria: West Melbourne, 1912

 On the afternoon of 4 September 1912, two people were killed and over 60 people injured when a special train, bringing passengers back to Melbourne from the Royal Melbourne Show, collided with a suburban train travelling to Coburg.
 The accident occurred on the Dudley Street bridge, between Spencer Street and North Melbourne stations.
 The Show special was supposed to be held at a signal so that the Coburg train could cross in front of it while switching tracks.
 However, the special ran through the signal and the locomotives of the two trains collided.
 Three carriages of the Coburg train were telescoped and two compartments of the first carriage of the show train were badly damaged.

 Highett, 1925

-On 23 March 1925, eight people were killed when a car was run into by an electric parcels van at a gated level crossing at Wickham Road, Highett.
-The gatekeeper was acquitted of manslaughter at a subsequent trial.
+On 23 March 1925, eight people in an automobile were killed at the Wickham Road crossing at Highett, when the driver passed through an open gate and into the path of a parcel goods train.

 Caulfield, 1926

-On 26 May 1926 three people were killed and 30 injured when an Oakleigh-bound train ran into the rear of a Carrum-bound train standing at platform 4.
+On 26 May 1926, three people were killed and 30 injured when an Oakleigh-bound train ran into the rear of a Carrum-bound train standing at platform 4.
 It was alleged that the driver of the Oakleigh train had run through a stop signal, but he was acquitted of manslaughter at a subsequent trial.